Luis-Torres-Chuquilin/geoscape-api-movies-score/ErrorHandling.md

 # Handling Errors

-The errors are handling by the backend, it sends message to the front, and is the frond which dysplay it to the user.
+The errors are handled by the backend, it sends a message to the front, and is the front which displays it to the user.

 # Erros

-The frond-end does not allow to send a wrong or incomplete paylaod to the backend.
+The frontend does not allow sending a wrong or incomplete payload to the backend.

 ## `Backend - Handler Cases`